Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Convergence of distance functions with fixed conformal class

-Then, by the Poincar\'e inequality and the Sobolev embedding theorem, we may choose $c_k$, such that $u_k-c_k$ converges in $L^1(Q)$.
-Then it follows from Lemma \ref{W1q.convergence}, $u_k-c_k$ converges in $W^{1,q}_{loc}(Q)$ to a harmonic function $v$.
-Since $\nabla v$ is also harmonic in $Q$ it follows by the mean value theorem, there is $t$ such that
+Then, by the Poincar\'e inequality and the Sobolev embedding theorem, we can choose $c_k$ such that $u_k-c_k$ converges in $L^1(Q)$ to some $v$.
+From Lemma \ref{W1q.convergence} {2), the convergence is in $W^{1,q}_{\rm loc}(Q)$} and $v$ is harmonic.
+As $\nabla v$ is also harmonic in $Q$, by the mean value theorem there is $t$ such that

-For $g_\infty = e^{2v} g_{euc}$, by Corollary \ref{conv.length} (ii)
+For $g_\infty = e^{2v} g_{\rm euc}$, by Corollary \ref{conv.length} (ii)